mautic/plugin-helloworld/README.md

 It does not work in the UI because the API endpoints do not exist. :-)

 However, this can be used as an example in combination with the [Integrations plugin wiki](https://github.com/mautic-inc/plugin-integrations/wiki).

+This plugin has examples for
+* Plugin migrations
+* OAuth2 client credentials client
+* Configuration UI interfaces
+* Syncing Mautic contacts and companies